BaronLip/myttf_r-r_app/README.md

         This designates email as an authorization key.
     b.
 Comment out line 21: "config.mailer_sender = 'please-change-me-at-config-initializers-devise@example.com'"
     c.
 Line 91: add ", :params_auth" inside the square brackets.
 (Not clear if this is required.)

+4. $ rails generate devise Model("Player" in this case.)\
+    a.
+This adds Devise code to an existing Model or creates a new model of that name.\
+    b.
+Also adds a migration file for the model, giving Devise to that model.\
+        - Additionally add ":registerable" within the Player model.\
+        - See below, comment out the second block of devise code and then run c.
+        ```ruby
+            class Player < ApplicationRecord
+            # Include default devise modules.
+Others available are:
+            # :confirmable, :lockable, :timeoutable, :trackable and :omniauthable
+            devise :database_authenticatable, :registerable,
+                    :recoverable, :rememberable, :validatable
+                # devise :database_authenticatable,
+                #      :jwt_authenticatable,
+                #      jwt_revocation_strategy: JWTBlacklist
+            end
+        ```
+    c. $ rails g model jwt_blacklist jti:string\
+    d.
+After step c. completes comment out the top devise code block and uncomment out the bottom devise code block.\
+    e.
+In model migration file, update "blacklists" to "blacklist".
+Remove the "s" on the filename, classname, and tablename withing xxxxxxxxxx_create_jwt_blacklists.rb

+5.
+   a.